July 30, 2024

 2022: reptiles, broad-headed skinks (photo-collage)

-2023: mammalian wildlife, selfie with bison (photo/commentary)
+2023: mammalian wildlife, selfie with bison (photo and commentary)

 To access any of these items, type its title, as displayed above in red font (e.g. ... wood storks), into one of the two search bars at the the top of your blog-page.
 Underneath each item you will find a further link to explore a collection of items (verse, photos, wordplay, song-lyrics etc.) on the relevant topic.